dimi309/small3d/README.md

 https://github.com/dimi309/small3d-boilerplate

 It is highly recommended to use this boilerplate if you intend to port your game to Android and / or iOS.
-While it is pretty straightforward to get small3d working for the desktop and you might prefer the freedom and flexibility of working with a project set up from scratch, mobile platforms have many specificities and quirks to take care of and keep in mind, so the boilerplate can save you a lot of time in that respect.
+While it is pretty straightforward to get this library working for the desktop and you might prefer the freedom and flexibility of working with a project set up from scratch, mobile platforms have many specificities and quirks to take care of, so the boilerplate can save you a lot of time in that respect.

 # Referenced libraries

-All small3d dependencies are distributed together with its source code.
-They can be built by executing a single script (see "Building", above).

-- glew if building for PC
+- glew when building for PC
 - glfw
 - glm
 - png